 Like most Coleman products, their air mattress rates highly.
 Almost all of the reviewers praised its firm sturdiness.
 It can hold a lot of weight and provides a stable night’s sleep.
 Some people did mention that what Coleman passes off as a queen-size is actually a double, while the double is a single.

-- COMFORTABLE & SUPPORTIVE: Raised 17 inches from the floor this queen air mattress is fitted with 35 structured air-coils...
+- Comfortable & Supportive: Raised 17 inches from the floor (20 inches including pillow height), this air mattress queen...

-- BUILT-IN PILLOW: This blow up bed features a unique 3-inch built-in raised pillow for improved head and neck support and...
+- Built-In Pillow: This air mattress with built in pump features a unique 3-inch built-in raised pillow for improved head...

-- FAST INFLATION: The integrated easy-to-use electric pump quickly inflates the queen size air mattress to full firmness...
+- Fast Inflation: The integrated easy-to-use electric pump quickly inflates the queen size air mattress with built in pump...

 Last on our list is the Active Era Premium Air Mattress.
 Active Era is a new company based in London, England.
 They started in 2016 with the goal towards helping people live active lifestyles, comfortably.
 They make tents, sleeping bags, outdoor clothing, and air mattresses, among other things.

 The Active Era Premium Air Mattress has a built-in pump for easy inflation.
 It compares well with both the Serta Basic and the Serta NeverFLAT air mattresses.
 This mattress also comes with a built-in pillow, so you don’t need to bring your own.
 Just like the NeverFLAT offerings from Serta, the Active Era has built-in coils for support.
 It’s 20-inches thick and it comes with a one-year warranty.

 Despite being very similar to the Serta air mattress, the Active Era receives much higher ratings.
 One man praised how tall it was and how well-built it was.
 It also seems to stay inflated much longer than other mattresses on this list.
 Some people were unhappy with how complicated it is to set up and take down.